jordandecorte/jordandecorte.github.io/essays/smart-questions.md

 ## Conclusion

 So are there really any "dumb" questions?
 Personally, I think not.
 Every questions seeks to gain some knowledge that the individual didn't originally have, but there are such things as "good" questions and "bad" questions.
 Hopefully after reading this people can understand the difference between the two and can start asking questions in a "good" way from now on.

+## AI Usage

+AI was not used for this essay.
+Thoughts and words were done entirely by myself.